MultiSafepay/docs/content/integrations/plugins/craftcommerce/_index.md

 Currently, we are working on creating a plugin for Craft Commerce.
 We are expecting this plugin to be available shortly.

-If you have any question regarding this plugin or if you would like more information please contact the Integration Team at <integration@multisafepay.com>
+If you have any questions regarding this plugin or if you would like more information, please contact our Integration team at <integration@multisafepay.com>